Liminality

 Liminal entities are neither here nor there; they are betwixt and between the positions assigned and arrayed by law, custom, convention, and ceremonial.

-Turner's canonical definition establishes liminality as the condition of radical ontological ambiguity, in which persons slip the classificatory networks that ordinarily assign social position.
+Turner’s canonical definition establishes liminality as a state of ontological ambiguity in which persons elude the classificatory networks that normally anchor social identity.

 Victor Turner, Victor Witter Turner, The Ritual Process Structure and Anti-Structure, 1966thesis